jhofm/flysystem-iterator/README.md

 Possible values:

-* path-rel: path relative to the filesystem's initial directory, directory paths will have a trailing slash
+* path: path relative to the filesystem's initial directory, directory paths will have a trailing slash
 * index: numerical index of the item in the list
 * info: info array from FileSystem::listContents (only for values)